melpadden/docs-redux/condor/rpc-changes.md

 ### Casper Sidecar

-One of the major changes in the Condor upgrade is the new [casper-sidecar](https://github.com/casper-network/casper-sidecar).
+One of the major changes in the v2.0 upgrade is the new [casper-sidecar](https://github.com/casper-network/casper-sidecar).
 The sidecar runs in a **dedicated** process and and is bound to a node's binary port and/or SSE port.
 The sidecar assumes **all** responsibility for running the JSON-RPC server and exposing the JSON-RPC endpoints to the internet, i.e. the node software itself no longer exposes a JSON RPC API to the consumer - <u>this job is now done by the sidecar</u>.

 Because the sidecar runs in a dedicated process, it is possible to run a sidecar upon a different machine to the node.
 However in practice, most node operators will likely operate a sidecar process on the same machine as the node.
 Furthermore an operator's deployment setup is opaque to to a DApp that interacts with the JSON-RPC API via an SDK.